AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/optimizing-performance.md

 uuid: de51d03d-d555-4f0e-b19c-4a8f140770fc
 ---

-# Analysis Workspace performance factors and optimization
+# Optimize Analysis Workspace performance

 Various factors can influence the performance of a project within Analysis Workspace.
 It's important to know what those contributors are before you start building a project so that you can plan and build the project in the most optimal way.
 This page includes a list of factors that will impact performance and recommended optimizations you can make to ensure peak performance in Analysis Workspace.